AhmedShawkyAhmed/AhmedShawkyAhmed/README.md

 <p align="center"> <img src="https://readme-typing-svg.herokuapp.com?lines=Welcome+to+my+GitHub+Profile+🧑‍💻" /> </p>

 ## About
-I am a Geek.
-I love Programming.
-I love everything about them.
-I am a Mobile Application Developer with 2 years of Experience in Mobile Application Development, Strong Mobile Background.
-Solid understanding of the full Mobile Development life cycle and Connecting apps to different Cloud functions.
+Mobile Application Developer with a Strong Understanding of the Latest Mobile Development Technologies and Trends.
+Seeking a Position Where I can use my Skills and Experience to Help a Company Develop and Launch Mobile Applications that are Bug-Free and Reliable.

-- 🔭 I’m currently working as Mobile Application Developer at <a href="https://alhawsaba.com/" target="_blank">AL-Hawsaba</a>
+- 🔭 I’m currently working as Mobile Application Developer at Granit</a>
 - 🌱 I’m currently learning more about ios Development with Swift
 <br/>